hartsfield/entersoftdev/README.md

 Any application built using the `bolt architecture` should be designed with the following directory structure in mind.
-Comprehending this directory structure is important in understanding `bolt architecutre`.
+Comprehending this directory structure is important in understanding `bolt architecture`.
 It's not complex, but it is essential, and once we understand the structure of an app built using the `bolt architecture`, we can hack on any `bolt app`.